 teens with this disorder sometimes stop taking their medicines when they feel

 better.
 But without medicine, their symptoms usually come back.

-research has been completed about how the medicines work and if they are safe
+research is being done on how the medicines work and if they are safe

 for children and teens.